 All of these features are pretty cool, but those who aren't particularly inclined toward technology might still prefer the simplicity of a more basic model!

 Some digital photo frames allow you to display your photos in landscape orientation or portrait orientation — but not both.
 This is extremely limiting.
-We prefer frames that allow you to alternate between landscape and portrait orientation at your leisure.
-All of the top picks in our product list offer this feature.
+We prefer frames that allow you to alternate between landscape and portrait orientation.

 Since some digital photo frames come with little or no internal storage, they'll need to be compatible with SD or MicroSD cards to use as storage.